-Promotion and Tenure Procedure, Visual Art Department
+Promotion and Tenure Procedures, Department of Visual Art

-To articulate the standards and procedures for promotion and/or tenure for the Department of Visual Art
+To articulate the standards and procedures for promotion and/or tenure for the Department of Visual Art.

-Faculty within the Department of Visual Art
+Faculty within the Department of Visual Art.

 It is the purpose of this document to promote the rigorous and fair evaluation of faculty performance during the promotion and tenure process by (a) establishing criteria that express the department’s expectations for meeting University standards in terms of disciplinary practices; (b) providing procedures for the initial evaluation of teaching, scholarship, and service; (c) preserving and enhancing the participatory rights of candidates, including the basic right to be informed about critical stages of the process and to have an opportunity to respond to negative evaluations; and (d) clarifying the responsibilities, roles, and relationships of the participants in the promotion and tenure review process.